Updates

 To keep this from happening, we recommend making your Buy-It-Now price around 150-200% of the item’s FMV.
 This will ensure you make a decent sum of money on the sale.
 In addition, don’t use the Buy-It-Now option on very popular auction items or unique, one-of-a-kind items and experiences.
 Since these items tend to attract a lot of bidding, it’s best if you save your Buy-It-Now options to items that attract impulse buys.

-10. Include mobile bidding options
+12. Include mobile bidding options

 Using mobile bidding, your guests will be able to place their bids quickly and conveniently from their smartphones and other mobile devices.
-Even better, your participants will receive text and email updates to let them know if they’ve been outbid (motivating them to place a higher bid) and when the silent auction is about to end.
+Even better, your participants will receive text and email updates to let them know if they’ve been outbid (motivating them to place a higher bid) and when the silent auction is about to close.
 All this helps generate more excitement around your auction and encourage more bidding.

-11. Offer an auto bidding option
+13. Offer an auto bidding option

 To make bidding even more convenient for your guests, use PayBee’s new auto bidding feature.
 By enabling your guests to use this option, each guest can set the maximum bid amount, or the highest amount they’re willing to bid on an auction item.
 The PayBee system will then automatically bid for each guest using the smallest allowed bid increments until the bid reaches the maximum bid amount.